Spikeball (company): Tournaments and Spikeball Roundnet Association

 In the early 2010s, the game began to gain a following among college-age enthusiasts in the Chicago area and then spread across the United States.
 Spikeball first sponsored a roundnet tournament in 2013 and founded the Spikeball Roundnet Association.
 A ranking system was introduced in 2016.

 The game has become popular among the Mennonite community in Lancaster, Pennsylvania.
 In 2013, Corey Heck attended Creation, a Christian music festival, where he played the game and brought it to his community in Lancaster.
 He and his brother Caleb started weekly games which turned into daily events.
 They also started a Facebook group and eventually a local tournament.
-Initially, Ruder would write thank you notes to each customer who bought a set from his company and realized the popularity of the game in Lancaster.
+Initially, Ruder would write thank you notes to each customer who bought a set from his company, which led him to notice the popularity of the game in Lancaster.
 Spikeball brought its tournament tour to Lancaster in 2015 and 2016 before moving to a larger venue in Philadelphia in 2017.
-The move was unpopular, and the event garnered fewer participants prompting the company to go back to Lancaster.
+The move was unpopular, and the event garnered fewer participants, prompting the company to go back to Lancaster.

 The first College Spikeball National Championship was held at Clemson University on April 29, 2017.
 A Spikeball tournament held in Lancaster in May 2018 became the first to air on ESPN2.
 Another tournament in Coney Island, New York, named SummerSpike 2018, aired on the same television network on June 30, 2018.
-The Spikeball tournament tour has also included stops in Boston, Massachusetts, at the Jersey Shore in New Jersey and Dewey Beach in Delaware, in Savannah, Georgia, in Long Beach, San Diego and Santa Monica in California, and in Washington, D.C.
+The Spikeball tournament tour has also included stops in Boston, Massachusetts; the Jersey Shore region of New Jersey; Dewey Beach, Delaware; Savannah, Georgia; Long Beach, California; San Diego, California; Santa Monica, California; and Washington, D.C.
 The first World Championship was scheduled to take place in Belgium in September 2020, before it was rescheduled for September 2021 due to the COVID-19 pandemic.